top of page

 Theatre & Opera

-As an actor-musician for the Richard Burton Company, Chloe performed in Chekhov’s ‘Uncle Vanya’ directed by Owen Horsley, and Phillip Pullman’s ‘The Grimm Tales’, directed by Jac Ifan Moore.
+As an actor-musician for the Richard Burton Company, Chloe performed in Chekhov’s ‘Uncle Vanya’ directed by Owen Horsley, and Phillip Pullman’s ‘The Grimm Tales’, directed by Jac Ifan Moore

 Chloe co-founded the Flying Bedroom Theatre Company, which specializes in creating musical puppetry shows and workshops designed to inspire children to explore the arts.
 A subsidiary, The Flying Bedroom Quartet (FBQ), has collaborated with renowned groups such as the O Duo and the Benedetti Foundation.
 Their innovative ensemble performances, combined with a deep commitment to making musical education accessible to all ages, have earned widespread acclaim and delighted audiences across England and Wales.